 Sensor technology will experience significant strides forward in the next five years; body area networks (BANs) will become affordable solutions and add significant value to the digital health markets.

 One of the challenges though is the low awareness among consumers, which hampers utilization of wellness benefits.
 For example, only 6 percent of health insurance customers are aware that their insurers offer discounts towards the purchase of certain fitness tracking devices.
 Healthcare companies are under pressure to improve their engagement efforts, especially among customers with chronic conditions.
 As a result, the care coordination function will become more sophisticated and personalized in 2016, as more health data will converge and smart algorithms will play a key role in personalized care delivery.

-These are issues that will be addressed in Barcelona next month as all the stakeholders from the European digital health tech ecosystem will meet for the Health 2.0 Europe (10-12th May) conference.
+These are issues that will be addressed in Barcelona next month as all the stakeholders from the European digital health tech ecosystem will meet for the Health 2.0 Europe (10-12th May) conference. adhd.
 The conference will showcase innovative technologies from around the world helping healthcare professionals and patients in their daily activities and lives in the hospital or remotely.
 The organization chose Barcelona for hosting this conference because of its prominence as a major capital for innovation and its close collaboration with the Mobile World Capital Barcelona.
 All the key players of the health IT ecosystem will be represented in the conference program.
 This year, the conference’s structure holds three main axes: accelerating the adoption of innovative solutions by patients and healthcare professionals, increasing the investment flow in digital health start-ups, and the reimbursement of these new technologies by public and private insurance systems.
 Along those lines, here are some of the scheduled discussion panels: